 “I am proud that my work helps empower our hardworking clients.”

 In 2018, Alexis Ronickher was recognized as a “Rising Star” by Law360 - just one of five employment lawyers nationally to earn this designation.
-In 2017 and 2018 she was also recognized as a “Rising Star” for Washington, D.C. by Super Lawyers, and as a top plaintiff-side employment attorney in the 2019 edition; and since 2013, Martindale-Hubbell has rated Ms. Ronickher “AV Preeminent,” its highest possible peer review rating.
+Ms. Ronickher was honored as a top employment attorney in the 2020 edition of Best Lawyers in America, and as a top plaintiff-side employment attorney in the 2019 edition of Super Lawyers.
+Since 2013, Martindale-Hubbell has rated Ms. Ronickher “AV Preeminent,” its highest possible peer review rating.
 Ms. Ronickher has successfully represented hundreds of clients in whistleblower and employment matters.

 Ms. Ronickher focuses her practice on representing whistleblowers in a broad range of areas including financial, cybersecurity, healthcare, and other industries.
 Ms. Ronickher published “Cybersecurity Whistleblower Protection Guide,” an overview of the protections and rewards available to cybersecurity whistleblowers under federal and state law.
 As part of her whistleblower practice, she represents clients pursuing qui tam claims under the False Claims Act and who have submitted whistleblower tips to the S.E.C. under the Dodd-Frank S.E.C. whistleblower program.
 She also specializes in representing clients in sexual harassment cases, as well as other employment matters, including civil rights discrimination and retaliation and Title IX violations.